 This guide has been developed to help faculty in both understanding and integrating information and academic literacies into their courses.
 You will also find detailed information about IL and AL competencies and related attributes by program year as well as ideas for assignments related to these competencies.

-If you have any questions about the information found within this LCguide or did not find the information you were looking for within this guide, please feel free to email Inesia or Daniel.
-They would be happy to answer questions by email, Zoom meeting if you prefer a call, or face-to-face meeting.
+If you have any questions about the information found within this LCguide or did not find the information you were looking for within this guide, please feel free to email Daniel.
+Members of the LC are happy to answer questions by email, Zoom meeting if you prefer a call, or face-to-face meeting.

 Daniel – email@example.com